Yleisradio/clojure-elastic-apm/README.md

 A Clojure wrapper for Elastic APM Java Agent's Public API.

-NOTE: This library is not released yet.
-The usage information below is an attempt to document how the library could eventually be used and to ensure the library works in most common use cases.
-The information is subject to change.

 ## Installation

 First you need to download Elastic APM Java Agent and configure it.
 Follow the instructions in